aurimas13/Communication-of-Services/README.md

 [(Back to top)](#table-of-contents)

-To check the linting of the applications go to first navigate to the program's folder - [Communication-of_services](https://github.com/aurimas13/Communication-of-services) - where it is extracted, one can check the source files for errors:
+To check the linting of the applications navigate to the program's folder - [Services Communication](https://github.com/aurimas13/Communication-of-services) - and run below command:
 ```
 >>> pyflakes .
 ```
-To check the linting of the applications go to
+To check the linting of the API event go to
 [Event Consumer's](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer) folder
-and please run:
+and run:
 ```
 >>> pyflakes tests/tests.py
 ```